 Disappearance of Delay

 The internet — intended to be a gathering place of wisdom and collaboration, was brought to the people by the work of Tim Berners-Lee, the inventor of the World Wide Web (www.) as we know it.
 His vision wasn’t driven by profit or power, but by his determination that knowledge should be accessible to all.
-The web was built to link ideas across borders, serving as a shared space for questions, connection and collaboration.

 Real relationships can still form online, but too often we’re left with diluted conversations and a lingering sense of distrust.
 We live in an age where we are constantly accessible yet rarely fully present.